 bates calls schmidt’s opinion about odubel herrera and spanish speaking players in general horseshit (terrible).

 in the movie big daddy, adam sandler is too late to order breakfast at mcdonald’s and he thinks it’s horseshit.

 anyone trying to say that spanish-speaking players can’t pick up the nuances of the game or aren’t earnestly trying to learn it is hopelessly out of touch.

-pick up means learn. nuance is a small difference or detail. earnestly means sincerely. out of touch is not connected or not familiar with new techniques. it is also the title of my favorite hall and oates song.
+pick up means learn. nuance is a small difference or detail. earnestly means sincerely. out of touch is not connected or not familiar with new techniques. it is also the title of my favorite song by philly natives hall and oates.

 herrera told csnphilly.com that he has never had trouble communicating with his teammates and he realizes